MetroidAdvRandomizerSystem/mars-patcher-py/README.md

 # Metroid Advance Randomizer System Patcher

+This is an open source randomizer patcher for Metroid Fusion.
+It is not intended for standalone use, but rather as a library to help implement plando- or randomizers.

+Here is a list of tools that use this library:
+- N/A

+## Developer Info
 Running from source:
 - Create a venv: `python -m venv venv`
 - Activate the venv: